ZZP12/CS7280_Network_Science/M3L08_Advanced_Topics_in_Community_Detection/M3L08_Advanced_Topics_in_Community_Detection.md

 ![M3L08_Fig09](imgs/M3L08_Fig09.jpeg)
 *Figure 9.26 from Network Science by Albert-László Barabási*

-The LFR benchmark (Lancichinetti-Fortunato-Radicchi) is more realistic because it generates networks with scale-free degree distribution – and additionally, the community size follows a power-law size distribution.
+The LFR benchmark (Lancichinetti-Fortunato-Radicchi) is more realistic because it generates networks with __scale-free degree distribution__ – and additionally, the community size follows a __power-law size distribution__.

 We need to specify the total number of nodes n, the parameter μ that we also saw in the GN benchmark, two exponent parameters: γ for the node degree distribution and ζ for the community size distribution, as well as the minimum and maximum values for the degree distribution and the community size distribution.